Porter Moser: Playing career

 During his high school career, Moser helped lead Benet Academy in suburban Lisle to a 70-14 (.833) record in three years on the varsity roster, playing for coach Bill Geist.
 The Naperville native led Benet to three West Suburban Catholic Conference titles and was a three-time all-conference and two-time all-area selection.
 As a senior, he was named Most Valuable Player in the West Suburban Catholic Conference.
 On May 6, 2017, he was inducted into the Illinois Basketball Coaches Association (IBCA) Hall of Fame.

 Moser went on to play college basketball at Creighton University for coach Tony Barone, where he helped the Bluejays to a Missouri Valley Conference Championship and NCAA Tournament appearance in 1989.
 He played in 102 games including 27 starts, averaging 4.6 points and 1.7 assists per game during his collegiate career.

 Coaching career

 Assistant

-After graduating from Creighton, Moser began his coaching career in the 1990–91 season as a graduate assistant at Creighton under Barone.
+After graduating from Creighton, Moser began his coaching career in the 1990–91 season as a graduate assistant at Creighton under Tony Barone.
 Following Barone to Texas A&M, Moser was an assistant there from 1991 to 1995 and helped Texas A&M make its first postseason appearance in seven years, in the 1994 National Invitation Tournament.
 After serving as an assistant at Milwaukee in the 1995–96 season, Moser returned to Texas A&M for what would become Barone's final two seasons as head coach from 1996 to 1998.

 From 1998 to 2000, Moser was an assistant coach at Arkansas–Little Rock, under Wimp Sanderson in his first season and Sidney Moncrief in his second.